 More here.
 This is just one of dozens of well-documented incidents in which the president failed to act “like a grownup.
 Like a person with dignity.
 Like a person with public boundaries.”
 I’ll give Noonan this, though: she’s right when she says that Kennedy displays “the old virtues.”
 Droit du seigneur is very old school, if no longer celebrated by most as a “virtue.”

 Also please note the fairly explicit fear of the Big Dog in Noonan’s fake nostalgia for JFK.
 That’s what that dig about lying to “get out of” military service is all about, not to mention the complaint about “florid or mawkish” presidents who are prone to deliver the “big man-hug.”
 Looks like we’re gonna party like it’s 1993 for the next three years!

-10 Responses to “JFK puts the zap on Peggy Noonan’s brain”
+10 thoughts on “JFK puts the zap on Peggy Noonan’s brain”